PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 :html:`<br>`

-Breaking this down, step-by-step, we first start with a qubit in the ground state :math:`|0\rangle = \begin{bmatrix}1 & 0 \end{bmatrix}^T`, and rotate the qubit around the x-axis by applying the gate
+Breaking this down step-by-step, we first start with a qubit in the ground state :math:`|0\rangle = \begin{bmatrix}1 & 0 \end{bmatrix}^T`, and rotate the qubit around the x-axis by applying the gate